-This is the latest theory about the origins of the Santa myth just published on the Aeon magazine website by two researchers, Carl Ruck, a classicist at Boston University, and Lawrence Millman, a writer and mycologist.
+This is the latest theory about the origins of the Santa myth just published by two researchers, Carl Ruck, a classicist at Boston University, and Lawrence Millman, a writer and mycologist.

 Though this theory seems to tick a lot of boxes, there are of course many other versions — many with a long history.

-The idea of a Christmas gift-giver has long been linked to the Christian Saint Nicholas of Myra, who lived in Turkey in the third century and was famous for giving young women money to save them from prostitution.
+The idea of a Christmas gift-giver has long been linked to the Christian Saint Nicholas of Myra, who lived in Turkey in the third century and was famous for giving young women money to save them.

-A number of other European tales — such as young Christkind, who brings gifts, or the malevolent Krampus, who whips children into being nice — evoke early iterations of Santa Claus.
+A number of other European tales — such as the malevolent Krampus, who whips children into being nice — evoke early versions of Santa Claus.

-But it is not until the 19th century, in the USA, that all these stories really come together into the genial, beady-eyed character we all know and love today.
+But it is not until the 19th century, in the USA, that all these stories really come together into the genial character we all know and love today.